Why the Christian Right Won’t Adopt Me

 (2) As a generality, the Left believes in speaking to “power.”
 However, when it does, it’s usually in the areas of contra racism, alleviating poverty, protesting against unjust war, etc. In general, the Right also believes in speaking to “power.”
-However, when it does, it’s usually in the areas of the fight against abortion, pornography, etc.
+However, when it does, it’s usually in the areas of the fight against abortion, pornography, and other moral issues.

-Very rarely do we see leaders or movements today in the spirit of Joseph Cardinal Bernardine who advocated “the seamless garment,” protesting against abortion as well as the causes which produce poverty and unjust war.
-To Bernardine, to fight against abortion, war, poverty, and the death penalty was to be consistently pro-life.
+Very rarely do we see leaders or movements today in the spirit of Joseph Cardinal Bernardin who advocated “the seamless garment,” protesting against abortion as well as the causes which produce poverty and unjust war.
+To Bernardin, to fight against abortion, war, poverty, and the death penalty was to be consistently pro-life.